By Arlene Miller

 How Has Grammar Changed?
 Or Has It?

 Think about how grammar has changed, let’s say, since the days of Shakespeare.
 Has it really?
 What changes most is actually vocabulary.
 Obviously, language has changed a great deal since Shakespeare wrote his plays.
 Technology and society change our vocabulary constantly.
 Thousands of new words are added to the dictionary every year.
+Learning the ins and outs, such as when to use nor, can be tricky even for native speakers.
 In fact, the dictionary is updated on a regular basis.
 Words are added, and some are taken out.
 Who heard of “mansplaining” a few years ago?

 However, syntax has not really changed.
 Nor has punctuation.
 We still put our sentences together with same way as always.
 Verbs have subjects and objects, prepositional phrases perform the same functions they always have, tenses haven’t changed, and commas go in the same places they went a century ago.
 And the war over the Oxford comma still rages on.